 They would block windows with sand bags, rocks, or anything they could find only leaving a little space to point a rifle out.

 Generators are good but getting fuel would be a problem.
-Plus the sound that make would attract a whole army.
+Plus the sound they make would attract a whole army.
 Selco said he would rather have 1000 Bic lighters.
 They don’t take up too much space and you can always trade them.

 I thought it was a very interesting story and it makes me think about what me and my family would do if something like that happen.
 The Bic Lighter things stood out to me the most haha.
 Maybe I should go buy a bulk pack of Bic Lighters. 🙂